jacquiesurges/My-Research-Notebook/Module 2.md

 * can miss pieces of articles continued from previous pages by chance because of placement of headline/keywords
 * Toronto Star & Globe and Mail digitized by private companies - why is this potentially problematic?
 * How do the tools we're using shape our research?

+##Exercise 1: The Dream Case

+* data sorted into pre-existing database, compilers should have laid out their methodologies & decision making process
+* Searched Commonwealth War Graves Commission database for war dead> surname: Racine
+* Results saved in downloads as excel spreadsheet, look for CasualtySearch